slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.'*
 -->

+> *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

+> *'Once you stop learning, you start dying.' -- Albert Einstein*

+Most problems can be solved by graded exposure over time.
+You improve with experience and analysis of past situations.

+> *'The fastest way to learn is to do things the slow way.' -- Chris Sommer (gymnastics coach)*

+> *'The illiterates of the 21st century will not be those who cannot read and write but those who cannot learn, unlearn, and relearn.' -- Alvin Toffler*

+> *'Any fool can know.
+The point is to understand.' -- Albert Einstein*

+> *'He who asks a question is fool for five minutes.
+He who does not ask a question remains a fool forever.' -- Chinese proverb*

 ### Improving by experience